• Skip to primary navigation

 Can I make it a pineapple bundt cake?
 This cake has not been tested for a bundt pan only loaf pans, the recipe would probably need to be increased to fit a bundt pan.
 If you try it let me know how it turns out in the comments below.

 Does this cake taste like pineapple?
-No, this pineapple cake has an buttery flavor but doesn’t taste like pineapple.
+No, this pineapple cake has a buttery flavor but doesn’t taste like pineapple.
 If you are looking to add more pineapple flavor add pineapple extract or pineapple flavoring.

 How to Store & Reheat